HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 Its usage is still tiny, but has increased from 2021.
 In only 8,157 desktop pages and 9,119 mobile pages were found to be using it—less than 0.1% of all pages analyzed.
-This year 16,698 desktop, and 21,266 mobile pages—or 0.2% of all pages analyzed—were using it.
+This year, 16,698 desktop and 21,266 mobile pages—or 0.2% of all pages analyzed—were using it.

 ## CSS in JS